k2view-academy/K2View-Academy/articles/39_fabric_catalog/05_cataloging_of_files.md

 * Metadata definition, such as JSON schema or AVRO schema files.
 * Sample files that contain data.

-The Crawler framework, used for file cataloging, employs a generic mechanism that is independent of specific file types.
+The Crawler framework, used for file cataloging, employs a generic mechanism that is independent of a specific file format.
 The Crawler expects to get an input in a predefined format.
-Since files might have various structures (based on each project's business needs), the Cataloging of files solution requires  creating Broadway flows and attaching them to the interface.
-Then are run-time these flows are invoked by the Crawler upon running the Discovery job on the given interface.
+Since files might have various structures (based on each project's business needs), the File Cataloging  solution requires creating Broadway flows and attaching them to an interface.
+Then, at run-time, these flows are invoked by the Crawler upon running Discovery on the given interface.

-These flows define mapping and transformation rules from file to Catalog metadata, converting the specific file format (their schema definition and/or the sample files) into the Catalog’s standard structure: data platform, schema(s), dataset(s), fields and their properties.
+These Broadway flows define mapping and transformation rules, converting a specific file format into the Catalog’s standard hierarchy: data platform, schema(s), dataset(s), fields and their properties.
+The Catalog metadata is built based on either schema definitions or sample files.

-Once the Catalog structure is built, the plugins pipeline is executed, in the same way as running discovery over any other data source.
+Once the Catalog structure is built, the plugins pipeline is executed, in the same manner as running discovery over any other data source.

 More details about the implementation steps can be learned further in this article: